Introduction

 - Multiple codes may map to a single

-status depending on the network or device behavior. - Codes like
+hangup_bystatus depending on the network or device behavior. - Codes like

-appear in multiple categories (API, caller, callee) - interpretation depends on context and direction of the call (inbound vs outbound). - Carrier-related hangups are often location-sensitive.
+4000appear in multiple categories (API, caller, callee) - interpretation depends on context and direction of the call (inbound vs outbound). - Carrier-related hangups are often location-sensitive.
 If you’re noticing frequent

-codes in a specific region, consider checking local routing or carrier coverage.
+3010or3050codes in a specific region, consider checking local routing or carrier coverage.